emcode/php-inaniceway/README.md

 # currently available tasks
 If you execute `phing -l` command, you will see following list of available tasks:
-- `db:create`   Creates configured database
+- `db:create`   Creates database
-- `db:drop`     Destroys configured database (be careful with this)
+- `db:drop`     Destroys database (be careful with this)
-- `db:migrate`  Executes phinx migrations on DB
+- `db:migrate`  Executes migrations on DB
 - `db:rebuild`  Drops, creates and migrates configured database
 - `env:create`  Creates new environment
-- `env:list`    Lists configured environment
+- `env:list`    Lists configured environments
-- `env:show`    Shows info about configured environment`
+- `env:show`    Shows details of environment

 # used tools